 Finally, each of the major world religions has a fundamentalist element or faction operating within its ranks.
-It is usually a minority element within each of these world religions, but they get public attention far in excess of their small numbers of followers because religious fundamentalists tend to be loud and/or violent to get this attention.
+It is usually a minority element within each of these world religions, but it gets public attention far in excess of its small numbers of followers because religious fundamentalists tend to be loud and/or violent to get this attention.
 Radical Islamic fundamentalism and terrorism are just one example of this.
 Scholars of religion who study the various religious fundamentalisms around the world have noticed many similarities between them.
 Now listen closely to my words written below for emphasis:

 These scholars have found a single, giant, and compelling thread of truth that runs through the center of every major form of religious fundamentalism on planet Earth.
-It applies equally to Christian fundamentalism, Islamic fundamentalism, and all the other forms of religious fundamentalism.
-This shared thread is a deep-seated and all pervasive FEAR OF ANNIHILATION that dwells in the hearts of those people who have become fundamentalists.
-They feel that their traditional belief systems, subculture, and even their own lives are in grave danger of being erased forever from the surface of the Earth.
+It applies equally to Christian fundamentalism, Islamic fundamentalism, Hindu fundamentalism, Buddhist fundamentalism, and all the other forms of religious fundamentalism.
+This shared thread is a deep-seated and all-pervasive FEAR OF ANNIHILATION that dwells in the hearts of those people who have become fundamentalists.
+They feel that their traditional religious belief systems, subculture, and even their own lives are in grave danger of being erased forever from the surface of the Earth.

 There is both good news and bad news in this.
 The good news is that some of these fundamentalist religious belief systems are so antiquated and out of step with the modern world that they are destined to disappear in their current form because they no longer have any significant meaning for the present or the future.
 The bad news is that assorted fundamentalists tend to forsake peaceful engagement for violence when their fear of annihilation reaches a fever pitch.
-This is what has happened in Islamic fundamentalism.
+This is what has happened with Islamic fundamentalism.
 The superorganic, 1000-foot-high tidal wave of western technological innovation, western cultural innovation, and economic globalism have overwhelmed Islamic fundamentalism.
-As a result, its eventual annihilation is a near certainty—not by anyone’s malice—but simply by the normal passage of time and the normal process of human cultural change.
-ISIS is not so much a danger as it is an ephemeral symptom of impending cultural and religious death.
+As a result, its eventual annihilation is a near certainty—not by anyone’s willful malice—but simply by the normal passage of time and the normal process of human cultural change.
+ISIS is not so much a danger as it is an ephemeral symptom of impending and inescapable religious and subcultural death.